-Now, some decades later I eat most things, but alas, am still not a fan of the dreaded mushroom or the evil peanut.
+Now, some decades later I eat most things, but alas, am still not a fan of the dreaded mushroom or the evil peanut, which I have had slight reactions too.
 I still do love a good chip, but my consumption of these tasty delights has reduced to minuscule proportions, and usually in sweet potato-wedge form.

-Just so you know, I came across the phrase ‘bacchanalian propensities’ whilst reading Dicken’s ‘A Tale of Two Cities’, and thought it was a wonderful turn of phrase.
+In case you were wondering, I came across the phrase ‘bacchanalian propensities’ whilst reading Dicken’s ‘A Tale of Two Cities’, and thought it was a wonderful turn of phrase.
 I stole it as it seemed rather apt for this blog.

 If you wish to reach me, for whatever reason, please email [email protected]